HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

   between snapshot histories (`t0..tN`) and step histories (`dt1..dtN`), plus the helper used to write `.npy` time-series sidecars carrying explicit `elapsed_seconds`.
-- `driver_state.py`
-  The helper layer that accumulates transient histories and builds canonical `BoussinesqState` objects from steady and transient runs.
-- `boundary_flux_reconstruction.py`
-  The helper that rebuilds edge-based boundary-flux diagnostics from the canonical cell-prescribed runtime state.
-- `driver_forcing.py`
-  Shared boundary/ocean/drainage preparation reused by the steady and transient driver helpers.
-- `head_only_runtime_common.py`
-  Shared callback builders for the head-only runtime family (`local`, `scipy`, `scipy_sparse`, `petsc_partition`).
-- `local_runtime.py`
-  A dense, damped Newton solver implemented in-house.
-- `scipy_runtime.py`
-  A dense variant that uses `scipy.optimize.root` while keeping the same physical assembly.
-- `scipy_sparse_runtime.py`
-  A sparse Newton variant that keeps the same residual assembly but solves each Newton step with SciPy sparse matrices and `spsolve`, while grouping finite-difference columns through a greedy coloring.
-- `petsc_runtime.py`
-  A Linux-only PETSc backend that solves one mixed `(h, q_ex)` system with a complementarity closure for surface saturation.
-The nonlinear solve is carried by PETSc SNES while the time stepping remains backward Euler at the HydroModPy stress-period level.
-- `petsc_partition_runtime.py`
-  A Linux-only PETSc backend that keeps the head-only residual and solves the regularized partition surface law `q_ex = G_r(theta) R(balance)` with PETSc SNES on a sparse Jacobian.
-- `jacobian_fd.py`
+- `jacobian/`
+  Jacobian helpers grouped by responsibility:
-  Shared dense and sparse-oriented finite-difference Jacobian helpers, including the sparse column-coloring utilities.
+  - `fd.py` for dense and sparse-oriented finite differences;
-- `jacobian_semianalytic.py`
-  The public semianalytic Jacobian façade.
-It now delegates internally to:
+  - `semianalytic.py` for the public semianalytic facade;
-  - `jacobian_common.py` for shared constraint and sparsity helpers;
+  - `common.py` for shared constraint and sparsity helpers;
-  - `jacobian_operator_triplets.py` for the base head-only operator triplets;
+  - `operator_triplets.py` for the base head-only operator triplets;
-  - `jacobian_partition_triplets.py` for the regularized-partition extensions.
+  - `partition_triplets.py` for the regularized-partition extensions.

 ## Process To Solver Contract